-A newspaper weighs on the average two ounces, or eight letters.
+A newspaper weighs on the average two ounces, or eight

 The net revenue derived from the post-office is rather more than twice the amount of the cost of management.

-The tax on the transmission is upwards of two hundred per cent.
-Rate of Tax. on the cost of such transmission: a rate of taxation which all experience shows produces irrepressible smuggling or evasion.
+The tax on the transmission is upwards of two hundred Rate of Tax. per cent. on the cost of such transmission: a rate of taxation which all experience shows produces irrepressible smuggling or evasion.

-The government assume a trading monopoly-the business of a Monopoly. public carrier-into their own hands, and prohibit the people from doing their own business; they then charge them two hundred per cent, beyond the amount of the actual cost even upon their own mode of doing this business.
+The government assume a trading monopoly-the busi- Monopoly.
+Its effects. ness of a public carrier-into their own hands, and prohibit the people from doing their own business; they then charge them two hundred per cent. beyond the amount of the actual cost even upon their own mode of doing this business.